Anuzzzzzzz/Veg_Biryani/README.md

 **#Heatmap bumpy stitched.mp4**

 We stitched together around 180 images to get a heatmap of our bumpy road simulation.
-The composes video shows the bumpiness the vehicle encounters.
+The composed video shows the bumpiness the vehicle encounters.
 The orange denotes rough terrain, blue is the sky

 **#Dashcam bumpy.mp4**

 Video from the MAVS simulator showing a bumpy terrain

+**#Heatmap forest stitched.mp4**

+We stitched together images to get a heatmap of our forest environment simulation.
+The composed video shows the various obstacles' the vehicle encounters.
+The orange denotes rough terrain, blue is the sky, light green is heavy vegetation, dark green is light vegetation and yellow is the smoother terrain

+**#Dashcam forest.mp4**

+Video from the MAVS simulator showing a forest environment

+**#Heatmap city stitched.mp4**

+We stitched together images to get a heatmap of our city environment simulation.
+The composed video shows a relatively dark scene implying that the roads are well defined and hence no obstacles are detected

+**#Dashcam city.mp4**

+Video from the MAVS simulator showing a city environment

 **#00719_top_lidar.pts**